jcarswell/hris-integration/source/email_templates.md

 | New User Notification | `employees` which is a list of new employees derived from the employee model object |

 ### Variable: employee
-:*employee*: The referenced [employee model](models/employee) object :*overrides*: The referenced [employee overrides model](models/employee_overrides) object :*designations*: The employees designations
-:*phone*: Primary phone number
-:*firstname*: The preferred First name
+:*first_name*: The preferred First name
-:*lastname*: The preferred Last name
+:*last_name*: The preferred Last name
-:*username*: A users legacy log in user name :*password*: The default first log in password :*location*: The defined Home location
+:*password*: The default first log in password :*title*: The primary job role
-:*email_alias*: The users email_alias *see upn or email_address*
-:*ou*: The Active Directory Organizational Unit :*title*: The primary job role
-:*status*: The status of the employee
-:*id*: The Employee ID
+:*designations*: The employees designations :*location*: The defined Home location
-:*bu*: The Business Unit based on the Primary Job Role :*manager*: The reporting Manager [employee model](models/employee) object :*upn*: The modern *email style* user log in name :*pending*: Defines if the employee has been manually entered pending a import from the
+:*bu*: The Business Unit based on the Primary Job Role :*manager*: The reporting Manager [employee model](models/employee) object
-    upstream HRIS Database or if the employee is based off the upstream HRIS Database.

-    When True variable such as ID or location may be unavailable
 :password_expiry_date: The date that a users password will expire
 :password_expiration_days: The number of days until a users password will expire
-:email_aliases: A list of all email addresses for a user
 :email_address: The Primary email address for the user

+For a full list of available variables refer to the [Employee Manager](models/employee_manager) documentation.

 ### Variable: employees
 A list of [employee model](models/employee) objects.
 A for loop is required to iterate through this list